MeGysssTaa/ReflexIssueTracker/.github/ISSUE_TEMPLATE.md

 ## Unexpected plugin behavior report
-#### (keep empty only if this is a feature request or a question or if the issue is reported from test.reflex.rip)
+### Keep empty only if this is a feature request or a question or if the issue is reported from test.reflex.rip
 **REFLEX DEBUG & REFLEX DUMP LINKS**

 Debug uploaded to [p.reflex.rip](https://p.reflex.rip)